pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 It's a choice that the programmer must make.

 We've looked at three versions of the code written in destination-first fashion.
 The very first implementation already demonstrated great improvements over the fastest source-first solution: 49.4%.
-Attempt to help the compiler with petty optimisations (`Dst_First_2`) failed, while hard-coding the buffer size gained additional 11.5%.
+The attempt to help the compiler with petty optimisations (`Dst_First_2`) failed, while hard-coding the buffer size gained additional 11.5%.

 Going unrolled